CS-DS-125/125book/py4e_rst/12-network.rst

 We can slow down our successive ``recv()`` calls by uncommenting the call to ``time.sleep()``.
-This way, we wait a quarter of a second after each call so that the server can “get ahead” of us and send more data to us before we call ``recv()`` again.
+This way, we wait a quarter of a second after each call so that the server can "get ahead" of us and send more data to us before we call ``recv()`` again.
 With the delay, in place the program executes as follows: